+Fig. 1.
+The robots used

-For the first experiment, ten jokes were divided into two sets, set 1 and set 2, of five jokes each.
-Jokes in set 1 were always presented first and then the jokes in set 2.
-To half of the evaluators (group A) the jokes in set 1 were presented using one of the robots and to the other half (group B) these jokes were presented only in text form.
-The same was done for the jokes in set 2 too, but if an evaluator had set 1 presented using the robot then the same evaluator would have set 2 presented using text and vice versa.
-Any one evaluator was only shown the same joke once, all jokes were shown to all evaluators, and the jokes were always presented in the same order.
+had set 1 presented using the robot then the same evaluator would have set 2 presented using text and vice versa.
+Any one evaluator was only shown the same joke once, all jokes were shown to all evaluators, and all the jokes were always presented in the same order.
 Evaluators were assigned to group A or B based on the order they arrived in, e.g. the first ten to arrive ended up in group A, the next ten in group B, etc. This means that all jokes were evaluated an equal number of times using the robot and using text.